Annex A: Business Investment Framework

 Monitoring, evaluation and management of the investment

-39. Approved arrangements must be followed up by a robust monitoring and evaluation agreement to ensure the protection of investment and oversight of the changing nature of the financial risk to which taxpayers are exposed.
+54. Approved arrangements must be followed up by a robust monitoring and evaluation agreement to ensure the protection of investment and oversight of the changing nature of the financial risk to which taxpayers are exposed.
 This should be at least quarterly and it will be necessary to evaluate the carrying value of the investment using prevailing accounting standards.
-This should be led by relevant policy areas and supported by Finance officials.
+This is to be led by relevant policy areas and supported by Finance officials.